kamranayub/kamranayub.github.io/source/_posts/2016-02-20-azure-key-vault.markdown

 - Security
 ---

 Secrets.
-Where should you store them?
-I've seen many ways in my career:
+We all have them.
+I'm talking about secrets like your database connection strings, API keys and encryption keys.
+Where are you storing yours?
+Are you storing them...

-1. In the source code, accessible via Reflection
+1. In your application's source code?
-2. In the app settings config, acessible via source control
+2. In a config file (`appSettings` or otherwise) checked into source control?
-3. In a database, accessible if you have permissions
+3. In a database?
-4. In a managed portal interface, like Windows Azure, accessible if you have permissions
+4. In a managed portal, like Azure?

-These are pretty much in order of least secure to pretty secure, but options 3 and 4 typically still require local secrets during development.
-It's hard to escape that need unless you force your app to rely on connectivity to retrieve secrets which makes it hard to work offline.
+I hope you aren't storing them hardcoded.
+You're probably doing option 2 or a hybrid of options 2-4.
+Even if you use an external data source, it's hard to escape the need for secrets in local development unless you force your app to rely on having connectivity which makes it hard to work offline.

+In this post I'm going to provide some suggestions on how to store your secrets better using Azure Key Vault and config file encryption, specifically for cloud applications.

 <!-- More -->

-Is it possible to store secrets in a way that **no one** can see them, even if they have access to the database/portal *and* file system?
-Furthermore, even secrets are stored in memory--so what can we do about that?
-I haven't even mentioned **encryption keys**.
-If someone got ahold of them, it's game over--keys need to be protected at all costs.
+# Why bother?

+If you are already storing secrets in the config or an external system, does this even matter?
+Let me ask you, can a human being find your encryption key?
+If the answer is Yes, it matters--because the answer should be **No.**

-Some of you might say, "It's okay if it's in the config, no one can see it on the web server."
-You'd think so, but I ran into an exploit last year where you could see files on the web server by passing in the path you wanted to see (the exploit has since been fixed by the vendor).
+Some of you might say, "It's okay if my secret is in the config, no one but an admin can see it on the web server."
+You'd think so, but I ran into an exploit last year where you could see files on the web server using a custom file handler vulnerability (the exploit has since been fixed by the vendor).
+If your secrets are in your configs, are you checking them into source control?
+If you work in an organization and your code is on the web servers, anyone with access to those servers can see your config files.

-You might also (rightfully) say that if an attacker got access to your Azure portal, it's game over anyway--they could perform remote debugging, see files, etc. That's true but they can't download a signed certificate from the portal, so if we store secrets away in Key Vault and encrypt our Azure AD client ID and **don't store in the portal**, they would have a very hard time accessing the secrets.
-I'll talk about these approaches below.
+You might also (rightfully) say that if an attacker got access to your Azure portal, it's game over anyway.
+Yes, absolutely.
+If an app is compromised at the filesystem level where an attacker can upload files, you're pretty much done for anyway.
+That's why your portal account should have a strong password and have Two-Factor Authentication enabled.
+If you're using source control integration, that also needs to be protected with the same amount of security--go and [enable TFA for GitHub](https://help.github.com/articles/about-two-factor-authentication/) if you haven't already.
+The goal is that we want to avoid storing plaintext secrets on the filesystem and in the portal itself, instead opting to store them in a secure location so that only **our application** has access to them, no one else.

+So then, what exactly *are* the benefits of moving secrets out of the portal then?

+- Logging -- Azure Key Vault logs all operations, so if someone did compromise your application, you'd have the logs or could monitor them closely for strange actions
+- Least privilege -- You can grant a service principal Read-only access so even if the app was compromised, an attacker couldn't change or delete anything (unless they had access to change the policies in Key Vault)
+- Eliminate non-application access -- By storing secrets away from your application, you at *least* guarantee only the application can access secrets whereas anyone with Read access to the portal can see app settings
+- Defense in depth -- You're just adding one more layer of security for an attacker to penetrate
+- Right thing to do -- You owe it to your users and to your business to protect their data to the best of your ability

+With that in mind, let's move on!

 # Encryption keys

 The most important secret in your app is probably your **encryption key**.
 This is the skeleton key to your kingdom.
 If someone got ahold of it, they could unlock your user's data and tarnish your reputation.
+If your Azure or portal account was compromised (even after Two Factor Auth), would attackers have access to your keys?
+They would if you stored them in a config or in the portal.
 So how can you protect this key if none of the options above truly secure it?

-What if I told you... that **you don't need to know the key**.
-If you don't know it, no one can steal it!
+Well, what if I told you... that **you don't need to know the key**.
+If nobody knows it, no one can steal it!
 But how does that work exactly?
+Magic?
+Not exactly...

 # Enter the vault